MrCycler/insurance_app/README.md

 - A version with Ant Design (https://ant.design/)
 - Change color of input checkboxes to #83cc5e
 - Date Input's placeholder should be "Fecha de Nacimiento"
+- Implement Modals to confirm sensible actions
+- application colors&sizes should be stay in a unique file

 ## Deploy
 - temp deploy web: